Forney Commercial Hood Cleaning

 Service context

-Before calling, gather hood count, cooking style, fan access details, last cleaning date, photos, and any notes from a landlord, inspector, or fire-safety visit.
+Before calling, gather hood count, cooking style, fan access details, last cleaning date, photos, and any notes from an inspection, insurance review, landlord request, or fire-safety visit.

 Commercial hood canopy cleaning

-Ask each provider whether this is included, optional, or outside their normal scope.
+Confirm whether this is included, optional, or outside the normal scope.

 Grease filter cleaning or exchange

-Ask each provider whether this is included, optional, or outside their normal scope.
+Confirm whether this is included, optional, or outside the normal scope.

 Plenum and accessible duct cleaning

-Ask each provider whether this is included, optional, or outside their normal scope.
+Confirm whether this is included, optional, or outside the normal scope.

 Rooftop fan cleaning and hinge/access review

-Ask each provider whether this is included, optional, or outside their normal scope.
+Confirm whether this is included, optional, or outside the normal scope.

 Grease containment check

-Ask each provider whether this is included, optional, or outside their normal scope.
+Confirm whether this is included, optional, or outside the normal scope.

 Before-and-after photo documentation

-Ask each provider whether this is included, optional, or outside their normal scope.
+Confirm whether this is included, optional, or outside the normal scope.

 Service stickers and cleaning reports

-Ask each provider whether this is included, optional, or outside their normal scope.
+Confirm whether this is included, optional, or outside the normal scope.

 Maintenance schedule guidance by cooking volume

-Ask each provider whether this is included, optional, or outside their normal scope.
+Confirm whether this is included, optional, or outside the normal scope.

 System map